markdias/coral_portfolio/README.md

 - Contact section with automatically detected icons for email, phone, and social links.
 - Dynamic project cards, project detail pages with modal galleries, and responsive masonry layouts.
 - A lightweight data layer backed by `localStorage`, seeded with couture-inspired sample content.
-- About section impact stats now support descriptive copy beneath each label and inherit fonts from the global typography manager.
+- About section impact stats now support descriptive copy beneath each label with per-field font control via the admin typography manager.

 ### Running locally